xavierallem/IOT-Cloud/FAQ.md

 5. Follow the instructions in the `README.md` to complete the assignment
 6. Commit all your changes.
 7. Push to the repository.

-## Pro Tips
-1. Using Google or StackOverflow for solutions to these problem statements will actually defeat the purpose of these assignments and is considered as **Cheating**.
-2. Try to come up with your own logic for all these problem statements, so that these skills get developed.